PratyushManas/PratyushManas/README.md

 - 👋 Hi, I’m @PratyushManas
 - 👀 I’m interested in ...
 C++ and Python
-- 🌱 I’m currently learning ...
-CSE wannabe
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... manaspratyush1965@gmail.com

 <!---